rubytrannn/interactive-media-ruby/README.md

 # interactive-media-ruby
-following the repository for IMW demo exercise one
+following the repository for the IMW demo

+exercise one